-8.Referral for an Education, Health and Care Plan:
+8. Referral for an Education, Health and Care Plan:

-If it becomes clear that a child's needs appear to be complex or long-term or the child is not making the progress expected despite the school having provided specific intervention and appropriate action, or they require 'more help than would normally be provided in a main stream setting', then it may be appropriate to seek a Statutory Assessment.
+If it becomes clear that a child's needs appear to be complex or long-term or the pupil is not making the progress expected despite the school having provided specific intervention and appropriate action, or they require 'more help than would normally be provided in a main stream setting', then it may be appropriate to seek a Statutory Assessment.
 An application for a Statutory Assessment and request for an Education Health Care Plan can be made by a parent or the school.
+A request for assessment usually needs to be made after the completion of a SEND Review.